karl-young/karl-young/README.md

 </a>

-Also all of the repositorys i have so far are what i have learned during Dev Academy.
-They may not fully polished or might be a bit messy i was and still am learning.
+Also, all of the repositories I have so far are what I learned during Dev Academy.
+They may not be fully polished or might be a bit messy, but I was and still am learning.